 Address: Leinastraße 61-63, 99867 Gotha, Germany

-He decided not to compete directly with other breweries that were located in the gastronomy sector.
-Instead, he decided to focus on the supermarkets and retail stores.
-The Oettinger does direct business with supermarkets even today.
+He decided not to compete directly with other breweries in the gastronomy sector.
+Instead, he decided to focus on supermarkets and retail stores.
+The Oettinger still does direct business with supermarkets today.

 Besides its headquarters in Bavaria, Oettinger has three additional sites in Braunschweig, Gotha, and Mönchengladbach, all in Germany.
 The Oettinger employs about 1000 people in total at all its facilities.
 The brewery also produces approximately two billion cans and bottles of beer each year.

 Today, the Oettinger also produces several other drinks apart from its beers.
 Its beers are recognized worldwide for their outstanding quality; all the beers produced by Oettinger are GMO-free.